ARCCA/intro_singularity/_episodes/04-singularity-images.md

 > ~~~
 > {: .language-bash}
 >
-> When running Singularity containers on this platform, you'll need to set `SINGULARITY_TMPDIR` in each shell session that you open.
+> When running Singularity containers, you'll need to set `SINGULARITY_TMPDIR` in each shell session that you open.
 However, you could add these commands to your `~/.bashrc` or `~/.bash_profile` so that the values are set by default in each shell that you open.
 >
 {: .callout}